DAY 1 THURSDAY TBILISI

 Breakfast.
 Check out from hotel.
 Start exploring Yazd, a home to Iran’s second largest population of Zoroastrians.
 The ancient city of Yazd can lay claim to being one of the oldest, continuously inhabited places on earth.

 Visit the 14th century Jameh Mosque.
 The magnificent Jameh Mosque (Friday Mosque) with its tiled entrance portal is one of the tallest in Iran.
-The exquisite mosaics on the dome and mihrab, and the tiles above the main western entrance to the courtyard are particularly stunning.

 Visit the Eskandar Prison.
 Eskandar Prison is an ancient domed structure, alleged by some to have been built by Alexander the Great to hold his captives during his conquest of Persia, and alleged by others to have been built by the Persians to hold Alexander himself.

 Visit the 13th century Amir Chakhmagh Complex.
 The stunning three-storey facade of this religious complex makes it one of the largest such structures in Iran.
 Look out for the huge wooden palm Nakhl, an important centerpiece once used in the observance of the Shiites’ passionate Ashura commemorations.